ccamlr/SDWBA_TS/SDWBApackage/readme.txt

 of a krill based on the full and simplified SDWBA model with parameterization derived from a digitalized body shape as described in various Demer and Conti works.

-The programs were written and tested using Matlab Version 7.12.0.635 (R2011a), 64-bit (win64) running under Windows.
+The programs were implemented and tested using Matlab Version 7.12.0.635 (R2011a), 64-bit (win64) running under Windows.

 The package does not include any theoretical changes from the SDWBA model endorsed by CCAMLR as the 'Antarctic krill TS model' (SC-CAMLR, 2005).
-It is an improvement and a more correct version of the previous Matlab package SDWBApackage20050603 implemented by Stephane Conti on 03 June 2005 (which is also included in a zipped folder).
+It is an improvement and a more correct version of the previous Matlab package SDWBApackage20050603 implemented by Stephane Conti on 03 June 2005 (which is also included in the "Background" directory as zipped folder).
 In general, the package follows the implementation, the variable names and the format of that previous package.
 The rational of the package and the processing differences between the two packages are described in:

-Calise and Skaret
+Calise L. and Skaret G. 2011.
 SENSITIVITY INVESTIGATION OF THE SDWBA ANTARCTIC KRILL TARGET STRENGTH MODEL TO FATNESS, MATERIAL CONTRAST AND ORIENTATION.
-CCMLAR Science, Volume 18, 2011. (in press)
+CCMLAR Science, Volume 18, pages 97-122. (in press)

+the .pdf of the paper is included in the "Background" directory.

 The foremost aim of the package is to provide to the CCMLAR users a friendly interface tool to predict the TS of an Euphasia superba population with known mean length and orientation.

 By using the polynomial representation of TS function (simplified SDWBA) over the given distribution of orientation a fast estimation of TS for a set of frequencies and krill lengths can be obtained.